Morgan Stanley shareholders approve executive compensation plan

 Morgan Stanley avoided protests that dominated other Wall Street firm's annual meetings this year.
-JPMorgan Chase & Co CEO Jamie Dimon faced activists during the bank's annual meeting last week who demanded answers about his role on a White House business council.
+JPMorgan Chase & Co (JPM.N) CEO Jamie Dimon faced activists during the bank's annual meeting last week who demanded answers about his role on a White House business council [mL2N1II153].

 Morgan Stanley awarded Chief Executive James Gorman $22.5 million in 2016, up 7 percent from the year ago period.